 The title die Vorstricker* derives from the German words Vor (forward, ago, ahead) and Stricker (knitter), connecting traditional and historical values with future-forward thinking.

 Austrian-born designer and architect Teresa Mair lives and works in Tyrol, Vienna and Helsinki.
 In 2017 she founded her eponymous label and studio in Innsbruck.
 Her Coat Couture line strives to create the unique identity and personality which increases the consciousness of value and quality in a garment.

-“The costume as well as architecture illustrate ideas of space and movement — both draw from materials in 2D and together create complex three-dimensional worlds.”
+“The costume as well as architecture illustrate ideas of space and movement — both draw from materials in 2D and together create complex three-dimensional worlds.”— Teresa Mair

 The collection and research has focused on historical textiles and textile archives.
-We have visited different craft museums – Tiroler Volkskunstmuseum in Innsbruck, Vorarlbergmuseum in Bregenz, Textilmuseum in St. Gallen – as well as consulting individuals, books and online platforms.
+We have visited different craft museums – Tiroler Volkskunstmuseum in Innsbruck, Vorarlbergmuseum in Bregenz, Textilmuseum in St. Gallen – and consulted individuals, books and online platforms.

 The first in a series of co-creation workshops just took place in Dietenheim, Germany.
 The next workshop will happen in Innsbruck on July 13, 2018.
 Two more will follow in the coming months.
-To give an insight to the process, open studio times at the Teresa Mair studio in Innsbruck will be announced as well.
+We will shortly announce open studio times at the Teresa Mair studio in Innsbruck, to give an insight to the process.

-The project will go on until the end of the year, ending with the presentation of the final collection and exhibition, in Innsbruck and online.
+The project will go on until the end of the year.
+The presentation of the final collection and exhibition will take place in Innsbruck and online.

 Die Vorstricker* is realised with the kind support of aws – Austria Wirtschaftsservice.